taosdata/tdengine-idmp-deployment/docker/README.md

-# TDengine AI Docker Project
+# TDengine IDP Docker Project

 English | [简体中文](README-CN.md)

-This project provides a Dockerized version of the TDengine AI application.
-It includes all necessary files to build, run, and deploy the TDengine AI application using Docker and Docker Compose.
+This project provides a Dockerized version of the TDengine IDP application.
+It includes all necessary files to build, run, and deploy the TDengine IDP application using Docker and Docker Compose.

 ## Project Structure

 ```
-TDengine AI docker
+TDengine IDP docker
-│── Dockerfile           # Instructions to build the TDengine AI Docker image
+│── Dockerfile           # Instructions to build the TDengine IDP Docker image
-│── entrypoint.sh        # Script to initialize the TDengine AI application
+│── entrypoint.sh        # Script to initialize the TDengine IDP application
-│── docker-compose.yml   # Configuration for deploying TDengine AI with Docker Compose
+│── docker-compose.yml   # Configuration for deploying TDengine IDP with Docker Compose
 └── README.md            # Documentation for the project
 ```